 The reason for the thorough repetition is because the Macujo Method only cleans the visible hairs on your scalp.
-Any hair follicles that are growing below the surface of the scalp will still contain the THC metabolites and will require cleaning.
-Not repeating the process as instructed opens the door for potential drug test failure.
+Any hair follicle that are growing below the surface of the scalp will still contain the THC metabolites and will require cleaning.

-The best way to detoxify your hair in preparation for a drug test is through abstinence from marijuana.
+The best way to detoxify your hair for hair follicle drug test is through abstinence from marijuana.
 The body typically needs three to four months to flush out any lingering drug remnants thoroughly.
-Unfortunately, hair drug tests don’t always allow people the luxury of a timely warning before they need to supply a sample.

-When you want a reliable way to pass a hair drug test that you would otherwise fail, the Macujo Method is one of your best options.
+When you want a reliable way to get rid of any toxins, the Macujo Method is one of your best options.
 The process requires a minor financial investment and some commitment from the user.
 Taking the time to do each step correctly will almost guarantee success.